b09/javascript_notes/super_notes.md

 node play.js
 ```

 Notice that we don't get any feedback at all.
-This isn't ideal.
 Node will only tell us if our tests are failing.
 Let's break our test and see what happens.

 ```js
 assert.equal(true, false);